tylerharter/cs301-projects/spring19/p10/stage1.md

 *Hint 2*: what do you get when you evaluate `capitals.set_index('country').loc['France']`?

-## Q15 What are the distances between Chile, Guyana and Colombia
+#### Question 15 What are the distances between Chile, Guyana and Colombia

 your result should be  table with 3 rows (for each country) and 3 columns (again for each country).
 The value in each cell should